-Figure 10: TCP data rate ratio in dependence of downstream data volume for 14.4kbps(left) and 64kbps (right).
+Figure 10: TCP data rate correlation for 14.4kbps (left) and ADSL (right).

-1500 Bytes could be acknowledged with one packet of 60 Bytes.
 This also implies that for fast transmission of HTTP data, where about 50% of the downstream connection volumes are less than 3000 Bytes, a symmetric connection is required.